 Down jackets will ensure you are warm and safe in the extreme cold weather in the trek.
-These jackets are known to keep you warm even in -10 or -20 degree celsius.
+These jackets are known to keep you warm even at -10 or -20 degrees celsius.
 It is recommended that you buy them in your country as buying down jackets (original) in Kathmandu can be costlier.
 Down jackets are available for rent in Thamel at a cheap price.

 Rainproof and windproof jackets are also necessary to tackle uncertain weather conditions in the mountains.
 They can be easily bought in Thamel for around $40 or more.
 You can also carry a rainproof cover for your stuff.

 The higher altitude areas are particularly cold and for that, you will need 1-2 pairs of inner thermals.
-Light thermals are better than the thick or woolen ones as you can be sweaty during the trek.
+Light thermals are better than thick or woollen ones as you can be sweaty during the trek.

 Full sleeve, light and dry fit T-shirts will be perfect for the EBC trek.
 You may need 4-5 t-shirts (both half and full sleeve) for the trek.